moj-analytical-services/NLP-guidance/LSA.md

 In actual fact we always (re)[*normalise*](Glossary.md) our [*embedding*](Glossary.md) so that everything is on a hypersphere: under these circumstances (I think) Euclidean distance and [*cosine similarity*](Glossary.md) are equivalent.

 I am slightly worried as I write this that our re[*normalisation*](Glossary.md) at this stage reduces the dimensionality of our newly-created subspace by one, and in doing means we are doing our similarity on a space that is *not* the closest rank *k*-1 subspace of our original vector space.
 This might be a problem, but in practice our methods appear to work ok.
-I'd be loathe to throw out the normalisation as it gives such speed benefits; if any linear algebra whiz wants to tell me how to find the best rank $k$ hyperspherical approximation to a given space I would love to hear it.
+I'd be loathe to throw out the normalisation as it gives such speed benefits; if any linear algebra whiz wants to tell me how to find the best rank *k* hyperspherical approximation to a given space I would love to hear it.